TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Educational and Professional Background

-In my youth, I attended a public elementary school, with a year in a homeschool co-op.
-My teen years were mixed in a private LDS school, homeschooled, co-ops, and in public schools.
-I was a cosmetologist for 10 years, and have been a sex worker for 15 years.
+In my youth, I attended a public elementary school, with a year in a Mormon (LDS) homeschool co-op.
+My teen years were mixed in a private LDS school, homeschooling, co-ops, and in public schools.
+I was a cosmetologist for 10 years, and have been a sex worker for 15+ years.
 I did not complete formal education at a university, but I did study business for several years at WGU before dropping out due to financial circumstances.
-As of 2025, I am a TEDA trained Pro-Domme.
+As of 2025, I am a TEDA trained Pro-Domme by Mistress Damiana Chi PhD.

 Interests and Passions

-Some of my special interests include animals, writing, human psychology, sex, taboos, herbalism, witchcraft, modeling, design, cooking, baking, and dancing.
+Some of my special interests include animals, writing, human psychology, sex, taboos, international travel, herbalism, witchcraft, modeling, design, cooking, baking, and dancing.

 Commitment to Social Justice